Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Phase Diagram of Stability

 Here we give our main result, the phase diagram of stability classes as a function of initial profile width and scalar mass, along with a more detailed discussion of the scaling of horizon formation time with amplitude for varying initial data.

 The stability phase diagram for spherically symmetric scalar field collapse in AdS$_5$, treating the width $\sigma$ of initial data and scalar field mass $\mu$ as tunable parameters, appears in figure \ref{f:phase}.
-Each $(\mu,\sigma)$ combination that we evolved numerically is indicated by a circle, with filled and empty circles representing the unstable and stable phases respectively.
-The metastable phase is represented by circles filled in the top half, while the irregular phase are filled in the right half.
-At a glance, two features of the phase diagram are apparent: as $\mu$ increases, the island of stability moves toward smaller values of $\sigma$ and takes up a gradually larger range of $\sigma$.
-To be specific, the stable phase is centered at $\sigma=\bar\sigma\sim 1.4$ and has a width of $\Delta\sigma\sim 0.7$ for $\mu=0,0.5$, with $\bar\sigma\sim 1.2$ for $\mu=1$. $\Delta\sigma$ increases to $\sim 1.1$, and the island of stability is centered at $\bar\sigma\sim 0.9$ for $\mu=5,10$, while $\Delta\sigma\sim 1.2$ for $\mu=15,20$ with the stable phase centered at $\bar\sigma\sim 0.8$.
+Each $(\mu,\sigma)$ combination that we evolved numerically is indicated by a point, with blue diamonds and orange circles representing stable and unstable initial data respectively.
+The metastable class is represented by green triangles, while the irregular class is represented by red squares.
+Note that the graph has been divided into two regions with different scales, separated by a break: $0 \leq \mu \leq 1$ is pictured on the bottom, while $5 \leq \mu \leq 20$ is pictured on the top.
+At a glance, two features of the stability phase diagram are apparent: as $\mu$ increases, the island of stability moves toward smaller values of $\sigma$ and takes up a gradually larger range of $\sigma$.
+To be specific, the stable class of initial data is centered at $\sigma=\bar\sigma\sim 1.4$ and has a width of $\Delta\sigma\sim 0.7$ for $\mu=0,0.5$, with $\bar\sigma\sim 1.2$ for $\mu=1$. $\Delta\sigma$ increases to $\sim 1.1$, and the island of stability is centered at $\bar\sigma\sim 0.9$ for $\mu=5,10$, while $\Delta\sigma\sim 1.2$ for $\mu=15,20$ with the stable class centered at $\bar\sigma\sim 0.8$.
 Note that the transition between ``light field'' and ``heavy field'' behavior occurs for $\mu>1$ in AdS units.